 For years we told everyone that it was because a Chandelier is made up of many diverse bright lights, all of them connected to a central idea.
 And that we were a collection of bright ideas.
 But that is not true.

-The truth is, about twelve years ago I was asked to be the Creative Director of a new fashion magazine for Time Inc. The finance team were especially unforgiving of me, always getting mad with me about the cost of my ideas.
+The truth is, about twelve years ago I was asked to be the Creative Director of a new fashion magazine for Time Inc. The finance team was especially unforgiving of me, always getting mad with me about the cost of my ideas.
 At one point I rented a large chandelier for a photoshoot.
 The Time Inc. finance people were so annoyed when they saw my expenses, and then started calling me “that chandelier guy.”
 It became a running joke in the building.
 When Time Inc. closed the magazine, I took the core design team and started an agency.
 We were all proudly audacious and extravagant, so “Chandelier” felt right.

 How did you start?
 What was your first job?